-The CIH level 3 certificate in supporting homeless people may be all that the employer and employee need to assure themselves that the learner has achieved the knowledge and skills to support the learners' job role.
-However the learner may wish to progress onto further learning;
+The CIH level 3 award in housing practice may be all that the employer and employee need to assure themselves that the learner has achieved the knowledge and skills to support the learners' job role.
+However, the learner may wish to progress onto further learning:

-• by using the credit gained in the CIH level 3 certificate in supporting homeless people, to widen their knowledge of housing by completing the CIH level 3 certificate in housing or the CIH level 3 diploma in housing.

-at level 4 - if the learner has extensive housing experience or supervisory/management experience and has previously studied at level 3 or 4, they may be able to progress to the CIH level 4 certificate in housing.
+- by using the credit gained in the CIH Level 3 Award in Housing Practice, to widen their knowledge of housing by completing the CIH Level 3 Certificate or Diploma in Housing Practice. - at level 4 if the learner has extensive housing experience or supervisory / management experience and has previously studied at level 3 or 4, they may be able to progress to the CIH Level 4 Certificate in Housing.